 Gantt charts are very helpful for finding new ways to look at your project, which will help you identify the best path toward completion.
 They also simplify the management of projects that involve many overlapping activities.
 The bar layout makes it very easy to shuffle projects around if overlapping proves to be an issue.

-You can find Gantt chart functionality in many different construction software programs, including Bridgit Bench.
-It’s become quite popular in all types of company management applications as well, with programs like Asana offering their own Gantt chart layouts.
+Gantt chart functionality is found in many construction software programs, including Bridgit Bench.
+It’s also become quite popular in all company management applications, with programs like Asana offering Gantt chart layouts.
 This makes it easy for even laymen to understand your project’s progress.

 Gantt chart disadvantages

-If you have a massive project with hundreds of tasks taking place at the same time, a Gantt chart will quickly become confusing.
-The bar layout also does not really provide context as to how much work and resources are required for the completion of a particular task—only how long it’s expected to take.
+A Gantt chart will quickly become confusing if you have a massive project with hundreds of tasks simultaneously.
+The bar layout also does not provide context for how much work and resources are required to complete a particular task—only how long it’s expected to take.

-Gantt charts are also impractical for large projects, given how difficult it can be to print all of the relevant information out on a reasonable amount of paper.
+Gantt charts are also impractical for large projects, given how difficult it can be to print all relevant information on a reasonable amount of paper.

 What is the Last Planner System good for?

 The Last Planner System works very well in situations where collaboration between team members is strong.
-Team members must make an effort to adequately coordinate completion at each phase of the project.
+Team members must try to adequately coordinate completion at each phase of the project.
 This coordination will take place during “pull plan sessions.”
 An experienced leader is required to keep these meetings on track.

 Last Planner System disadvantages